May 19, 2020

 The North Carolina Labor History Exhibit is a collection of 13 panels that illustrate the struggles and victories of people working in unions to secure their fair share of the wealth they create in North Carolina from the days of the Knights of Labor in the 19th Century to the formation of the Duke Faculty Union in 2016.

-The North Carolina State AFL-CIO produced and unveiled this exhibit at its 60th Annual Convention in September 2017 and is making it available to libraries, museums, union halls, and other public spaces so people today can learn about the struggles and victories their fellow North Carolinians met on the road to secure our freedom to join together in the workplace for a better life.
+The North Carolina State AFL-CIO produced and unveiled this exhibit at its 60th Annual Convention in September 2017 and redesigned the exhibit in 2019.
+We are making the exhibit available to libraries, museums, union halls, and other public spaces so people today can learn about the struggles and victories their fellow North Carolinians met on the road to secure our freedom to join together in the workplace for a better life.